IBM/SalesEnablement-COS-L3/docs/Part 7/03 Manage regulated content.md

 ![](_attachments/ATDeleteObject2FailedDetails.png)

-Because the expiration for the object was set with a three (3) day retention period, the object can not be removed.
+Because the expiration for the object was set with a three (3) day retention period, the object cannot be removed.
 This object will remain in COS until either one of the following two actions occur:

 - The object is deleted after the 3 day retention period by someone with appropriate permissions.
-- The object is automatically deleted after the 7 day expiry occurs that is set on the bucket.
+- The object is automatically deleted after the 7 day expiry occurs as set on the bucket.

 Notice there is a second bucket that has been provisioned with no retention policies: {{COS.bucket2}}.
 Feel free to use this bucket as part of client demonstrations.